freeCodeCamp/i18n-curriculum/curriculum/challenges/chinese/04-data-visualization/d3-dashboard/step-105.md

 It will be an array with the values of the followers for the three platforms in 2020.

 Note that this "d function" has curly brackets.
-So you could `console.log(values)` in there to see it's value.
+So you could `console.log(values)` in there to see its value.

 # --hints--